-The zero point of M_K was chosen to account for the typical V-K=3 color of E galaxies.
-The values of $S{N,K}$ are listed in Table 7 and shown in Figure 13, in comparison with those galaxies in Ashman & Zepf (1998) that have K-band magnitudes in Jarrett et al. (2003).
-For consistency with the way the S_N were derived, we corrected the K-band magnitudes using the internal and foreground extinction values from de Vaucouleurs et al. (1995), where we took $A_K = 0.08A_B$ (Schlegel et al. 1998); the largest correction for K-band extinction was 0.13 magnitudes.
-Normalized to the K-band, the average specific frequency of the Ashman & Zepf (1998) and Goudfrooij et al. (2003) late-type galaxies is $\sim 50\%$ higher than if normalized to V, while that in elliptical or S0 galaxies is only $\sim 10\%$ higher, suggesting that the GC specific frequencies of late-type galaxies are indeed supressed by contamination from the light of young stars.
+specific frequency of the Ashman & Zepf (1998) and Goudfrooij et al. (2003) late-type galaxies is $\sim$ 50% higher than if normalized to V, while that in elliptical or S0 galaxies is only $\sim$ 10% higher, suggesting that the GC specific frequencies of late-type galaxies are indeed suppressed by contamination from the light of young stars.
 Although much less powerful, the gist of this result is in agreement with McLaughlin (1999), who found similar GC formation efficiencies in the Milky Way halo and in giant elliptical galaxies.
+It is also in agreement with Zepf & Ashman (1993), who normalized the GC population to the galaxy mass (their T parameter) to account for the different M/L ratios of young and old stellar populations.
 The specific frequency of NGC 253 remains almost unchanged, however, suggesting that it simply has a very poor GC population.
 The specific frequencies of the other three Sculptor group galaxies are greatly boosted once normalized in K. Although the error bars are large, their specific frequencies are more typical of early-type galaxies than late-type galaxies.

-6. Conclusions
+6. CONCLUSIONS

 Previous searches for globular clusters in the Sculptor group have found 17 GCs in NGC 55 and NGC 253 (Da Costa & Graham 1982; Beasley & Sharples 2000).
-Through our survey, we have discovered additional GCs in NGC 55 and NGC 253 and confirmed the existence of the first GCs in NGC 247 and NGC 300; in all, we have found 19 new Sculptor group globular clusters.
-We have also produced Washington CMT_1 photometry of 16 of the 17 previously known GCs and new spectroscopy for 5 of these.
-In addition, we have presented lists of unconfirmed candidate GCs in NGC 45, NGC 55, NGC 247, NGC 253, NGC 300, and NGC 7793; these candidates supplement those published by Liller & Alcaino (1983a),Liller & Alcaino (1983b), Blecha (1986), Beasley & Sharples (2000), Kim, Sung, & Lee (2002).
+Through our survey we have discovered additional GCs in NGC 55 and NGC 253 and confirmed the existence of the first GCs in NGC 247 and NGC 300; in all, we have found 19 new Sculptor group globular clusters.
+We have also produced Washington $CMT_1$ photometry of 16 of the 17 previously known GCs and new spectroscopy for five of these.
+In addition, we have presented lists of unconfirmed candidate GCs in NGC 45, 55, 247, 253, 300, and 7793; these candidates supplement those published by Liller & Alcaino (1983a, 1983b), Blecha (1986), Beasley & Sharples (2000), and Kim et al. (2002).

 From our photometry, we have found that the bulk of the Sculptor group GCs are metal-poor.
-Our measurements of spectroscopic indices in 6 high signal-to-noise spectra and in the combined spectrum of 18 other GCs indicate that they have $[Fe/H] \leq -1$ and ages consistent with those of old Milky Way GCs.
+Our measurements of spectroscopic indices in six high S/N spectra and in the combined spectrum of 18 other GCs indicate that they have $[Fe/H] \lesssim -1$ and ages consistent with those of old Milky Way GCs.
 The combined luminosity function of the Sculptor group GCs has high statistical probability of being drawn from the same parent distribution as the Milky Way GCs.